|

 http://trace.wisc.edu/docs/consumer_products_guidelines/toc.htm

-US body
+US body that aims

-to promote use of ICT to remove
+to promote use of ICT to remove barriers

 to accessibility.

-guidelines for
+Gives guidelines for

-the design of consumer products to
+the design of consumer products to increase

-their accessibility to people with
+their accessibility to people with disabilities

-or who are ageing: accessible
+or who are ageing: accessible design of

 consumer products.
-Contains links
+Contains links to resources.

 |